400

 5

-This course is designed to immerse students in supervised, real-world health sciences environments.
-Students complete 80 hours at an external site, gaining exposure to professional roles, interdisciplinary teams, and community health settings.
-The accompanying 10-hour seminar component supports reflective practice, professional development, and integration of academic learning with field experience.
+This practicum immerses students in supervised, real-world health sciences environments through 80 hours at an external site.
+Students gain exposure to professional roles, interdisciplinary teams, and community health settings.
+An accompanying 10-hour seminar supports reflective practice, professional development, and the integration of academic learning with field experience.
 Emphasis is placed on ethical practice, cultural competence, and foundational career skills.
-Practicum placements may include clinical, administrative, public health, or community-based settings.
+Placements may include clinical, administrative, public health, or community-based settings, providing a comprehensive bridge between the classroom and the professional health landscape.

 Prerequisites